 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
 These risks are covered by commercial insurance from independent third parties.
-Settled claims from these risks have not exceeded commercial insurance coverage over the past three years.
+There have been no claims or settled claims from these risks over the past three years.